projectcalico/calico/docs/source/architecture.rst

 ~~~~~~~~~~~~~

 etcd is also used as a communication bus between components.
 We do this by
-having the non-etcd components watch certain points in the keyspice to ensure
+having the non-etcd components watch certain points in the keyspace to ensure
 that they see any changes that have been made, allowing them to respond to
-tohose changes in a timely manner.
+those changes in a timely manner.
 This allows the act of committing state
 to the database to cause that state to be programmed into the network.